 Longstanding DM, insulin and new finding of HF

-Lucy is a 48-year-old woman with 18 years of type 2 diabetes.
+Lucy is a 48-year-old woman with 18 years of Type 2 diabetes.
 She had gestational diabetes with each of her pregnancies, but with her third pregnancy the diabetes never went away.
 She took metformin for a long time, but then later medications were added, including glimepiride.
-In the last two years, she has taken insulin glargine (U100) 48 units daily.
-She reports that she had achieved target glycemic management early on but has had a harder time for the last 10 years.
+In the past two years, she has taken insulin glargine (U100) 48 units daily.
+She reports that she had achieved target glycemic management early on but has had a harder time for the past 10 years.

-Past Medical History: Type 2 diabetes diagnosed in 2001, hyperlipidemia diagnosed in 2001, hypertension diagnosed in 1998, nonalcoholic fatty liver disease 2008,
+Past Medical History: Type 2 diabetes diagnosed in 2001, hyperlipidemia diagnosed in 2001, hypertension diagnosed in 1998, nonalcoholic fatty liver disease in 2008

 Medications: Enalapril/hydrochlorothizide 10/25 mg once daily, simvastatin 40 mg daily, ASA 81 mg daily, metformin 1000 mg bid, glimepiride 4 mg bid, U100 glargine 48 units once daily.
 No supplements.

 Social History: Works in an accountant’s office.
 Has commercial insurance.
 She is married and has three children with a grandchild on the way.
 No tobacco or alcohol.
 No time for exercise.
 Has tried to lose weight by dieting in the past and failed.
 Her spouse complained she wasn’t eating enough.

 Exam: BMI 31.5, BP 110/62, P 105, R 18, Pain 0/10

 Vessels: JVP is elevated to 15cm

 Heart: RRR, +S3, PMI widened and laterally displaced

 Resp: Faint bibasilar inspiratory rales